g-troiani/Finance/README.md

 ## Testing Kedro

-Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
-You can run your tests with the following command:
+Have a look at the file `src/tests/test_run.py` for instructions on how to write tests.
+You can run tests with the following command:

 ```
 kedro test